 Music Forum: Tekla Babyak

 Joseph Straus has argued that musicology and theory often focus on so-called “normal” listeners.
-As a disabled woman who has MS, I aim to subvert these ableist erasures.
+As a disabled woman who has multiple sclerosis, I aim to subvert these ableist erasures.
 As such, I offer an autoethnography of what I call my neuroqueer experience of music: I am sexually attracted to (long-dead) composers such as Beethoven, Tchaikovsky, and Dvořák.
-Exploring the musical features that I find erotically stimulating, my presentation suggests that my MS-related neurodivergence shapes my bodymind and musico-sexual orientation.
+Exploring the musical features that I find erotically stimulating, my presentation suggests that my M.S.-related neurodivergence shapes my bodymind and musico-sexual orientation.